Annual examinations that a woman needs to undergo. Which blood test is better to take? What tests should be taken to check your health?

 • Diagnose prostate cancer PSA antigen (prostate-specific) helps.
 However, its concentration may increase in the elderly, as well as during special procedures, some infections.

-• Melanoma issues protein S-100.
+• gives melanoma protein S-100.

 How is cancer diagnosed?

-Is it possible to take some tests periodically to be sure that you are not sick with anything, or to “catch” a terrible disease at an early stage, when it responds well to treatment?
+Is it possible to periodically take some tests to be sure that you are not sick with anything, or to “catch” a terrible disease at an early stage, when it responds well to treatment?

-heart attack, heart failure, atherosclerosis
+Heart attack, heart failure, atherosclerosis

 Diseases of the cardiovascular system

-It is necessary to take: a general and biochemical blood test.
+You must take a general and biochemical blood test.

 How often: 2 times a year.